From this page you can find replies to the following frequently asked questions

 You do not need to mail us any other application documents uploaded to the application portal.

-The mailed, paper application documents and the language test results need to reach the SECCLO Admissions Office at Aalto University by our application deadline.
+The mailed, paper application documents and the language test results need to reach the SECCLO Admissions Office at Aalto University by our application deadline, 10 January 2020 at 3 pm (GMT +2:00).

 When you submit your SECCLO application online, we will check it, and if anything is missing, you will be given until our application deadline to complement it.

-If the application deadline at that point is less than two weeks away, you will be given two weeks to complement your application.
-This is called “individual complementation deadline”.
+If we check your online application less than two weeks before the application deadline, you will be given two weeks to complement your application.
+This is called individual complementation deadline.
 You will be informed about this individual complementation deadline when your online application is checked, but close to the application deadline, it is always two weeks from the check-up date.

 Please note that: